ajpanick17/stm32-bmp280-interface/README.md

 SPI driver

-These drivers are used to communicate with an ADXL accelerometer.
+These drivers are used to communicate with an BMP280 sensor.
 Sensor data is displayed on an SSD1306 OLED display.

 The project focuses on: